Thousands in contested Abyei vote to join South Sudan, risking tensions

 The one-sided vote by the Dinka Ngok people, who occupy most of Abyei’s permanent settlements and are loyal to South Sudan, had already been dismissed by both Khartoum and Juba who said it would carry no legal weight.

 “The Abyei people have been suffering for a long time.
-People are marginalized, mistreated and their rights denied.
+People are marginalised, mistreated and their rights denied.
 They deserve this day,” Abyei Referendum High Committee Chairman Deng Alor told Reuters.

 The ownership of Abyei, which has rich pastureland and small oil reserves, was left undecided when South Sudan declared independence from Sudan in 2011.